 The boundary parameter is used to delimit each part (Start of parts to Block, Block to Block and Block to End of parts) and shall be set to a value as in accordance with IETF RFC 2046 [21].

 For the BlockCollection, zero or more Block parts may be included.
-For each Block part in the HTTP multipart/parallel message, the Block part shall include a Content-ID header identifying the Block with a "world-unique" value (see IETF RFC 2045 [20]), a Content-Type header indicating the MIME type of the Block (any value) e.g. application/octet-stream, application/json or another applicable MIME type and the Content-Transfer-Encoding (see IETF RFC 2045 [20]) header with an appropriate value.
+For each Block part in the HTTP multipart/parallel message, the Block part shall include a Content-ID header identifying the Block with the value of the blockId, which shall be a "world-unique" value (see IETF RFC 2045 [20]), a Content-Type header indicating the MIME type of the Block (any value) e.g. application/octet-stream, application/json or another applicable MIME type and the Content-Transfer-Encoding (see IETF RFC 2045 [20]) header with an appropriate value.